paul-grozav/source.paul.grozav.info/kb/linux/qemu.md

 # Force quit the VM (in case it froze or something)
 (qemu console) quit
 # or just the command: q

+# Send a key combination to the VM (avoid having it catched by your OS)
+(qemu console) sendkey ctrl-alt-f1
+# Note the "minus" - between the keys
 ```